Tex-Mex Chile con Queso

 Chile con queso, often referred to as simply “queso,” is a seasoned warm cheese dip that is served in just about every good Tex-Mex restaurant from San Antonio to Dallas!
 In basic terms, it’s melted cheese with chopped or ground chile peppers in it, thus “chile con queso,” which translates in Texican dialect to “cheese dip with chiles.”

-This was a staple dip served at every Cinco de Mayo, Sunday or Monday game day football and Super Bowl party in the Lone Star State.
+This is a staple dip that is just about served at every Cinco de Mayo party, Sunday or Monday game day football and Super Bowl party in the Lone Star State.

 Tex-Mex queso uses real cheese!
 Go by the deli in your grocery store and get 1/4 pound each of yellow American cheese and white American cheese.